 A basic wiring plan for a bathroom includes a 20-amp, GFCI-protected circuit for the receptacles and a 15-amp general lighting circuit for the switches, light fixtures, and vent fan.
-In some areas, the lighting and receptacles must be on separate circuits so that if a receptacle trips the circuit breaker the lights won't go out.
-In other areas, it's permissible to install the lighting, receptacles, and a standard vent fan on a single 20-amp circuit, provided the circuit serves only the bathroom and not other rooms.
+In some areas, the lighting and receptacles must be on separate circuits so that if a receptacle trips the circuit breaker, the lights won't go out.
+In other areas, it's permissible to install the lighting, receptacles, and a standard vent fan on a single 20-amp circuit provided the circuit serves only the bathroom and no other rooms.

 If the vent fan has a built-in heater, it must have its own 20-amp circuit.
 This is called a "dedicated" circuit because it serves only one appliance or fixture.
 Heat lamps, wall heaters, and other built-in heating appliances may also require dedicated circuits.

 Learn about bathroom wiring requirements in your area by contacting the local building department.

 Electrical - Ground-Fault Circuit Interrupters (GFCI).
 U.S. Department of Labor